Adam Goodes: Literature

-Goodes was one of the contributors to Anita Heiss' 2018 biographical anthology Growing Up Aboriginal In Australia.
-His piece, 'The Sporting Life', discussed Goodes' personal experiences of being an Aboriginal Australian athlete and the importance of sport to his culture.
+Goodes was one of the contributors to Anita Heiss's 2018 biographical anthology Growing Up Aboriginal In Australia.
+His piece, "The Sporting Life", discussed Goodes' personal experiences of being an Aboriginal Australian athlete and the importance of sport to his culture.
 He also documented his early years, mentioning the story of his mother of the Adnyamathanha and Narungga peoples who was a member of the Stolen Generations.

 In film

 In 2019, two documentary films addressing the controversial end to Goodes' career, as well as the wider issues of racism and national identity in Australia, were released.

 The Final Quarter, by filmmaker Ian Darling, had its world premiere at the Sydney Film Festival.
 Goodes played no part in the making of The Final Quarter but gave it his full support after watching it.
 On 12 June 2019, Network 10 announced that they and the WIN Network would be airing the film.

 The Australian Dream, written by Wiradjuri journalist Stan Grant, premiered at the Melbourne International Film Festival in early August 2019, and it was released in Australian cinemas on 22 August 2019.